novruzoff/novruzoff/README.md

 # About

-Hey, I am Murad, a.k.a **@novruzoff** - Full-Stack Developer and Computer Science Student at McGill University in Canada!
+**@novruzoff** - Full-Stack Developer and Computer Science Student at McGill University in Canada

-In my free time, I like to delve deeper into **Software and Web Development**.

 ---